arafatm/arafatm.github.io/_articles/agile/shape-up.md

 unnecessary fidelity.
 Instead we use fat marker sketches.

 A fat marker sketch is a sketch made with such broad strokes that adding detail is difficult or impossible.
-We originally did this with larger tipped Sharpie markers on paper.
-Today we also do it on iPads with the pen size set to a large diameter.

 Here’s an example.
 We found ourselves often creating fake to-dos in our Basecamp to-do lists that acted as dividers.
-We’d create an item like “––– Needs testing –––“ and put items below it.
-We had the idea to make some kind of official divider feature in our to-do tool to turn the workaround into a first class function of to-do lists.

 We had to work out what the implications of adding a divider were.
-We came up with a rough idea that adding a divider separates the list into “loose” to-dos above the divider and “grouped” to-dos below.
-Adding subsequent dividers adds more groups below the “loose” items at the top.

 ![A sketch drawn roughly with a fat-tipped marker.
 Squiggly lines suggest a to-do list with items.
 The first two items appear directly under the to-do list